amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

 ### Develop automation scripts (for both desktop browser and mobile browser / app)

 You can write test by using Cucumber BDD framework.
 You can choose javascript based design pattern or ES6 based.
-This project is ES6 friendly (via babel-register)

 Refer complete [WebdriverIO v8 API](https://webdriver.io/docs/api) methods to write your automation tests.